cockroachdb/docs/v21.2/ui-statements-page.md

 #### View and download diagnostic bundles for all statement fingerprints

-Although fingerprints are periodically cleared from the Statements page based on your [time interval](#time-interval), all diagnostics bundles are preserved.
+Although fingerprints are periodically cleared from the Statements page, all diagnostics bundles are preserved.
 To view and download diagnostic bundles for all statement fingerprints do one of the following:

 - On the Diagnostics page for a statement fingerprint, click the **All statement diagnostics** link.